Pentatonic scale: Jazz

 Jazz music commonly uses both the major and the minor pentatonic scales.
 Pentatonic scales are useful for improvisers in modern jazz, pop, and rock contexts because they work well over several chords diatonic to the same key, often better than the parent scale.
 For example, the blues scale is predominantly derived from the minor pentatonic scale, a very popular scale for improvisation in the realms of blues and rock alike.
 For instance, over a C major triad (C, E, G) in the key of C major, the note F can be perceived as dissonant as it is a half step above the major third (E) of the chord.
 It is for this reason commonly avoided.
 Using the major pentatonic scale is an easy way out of this problem.
 The scale tones 1, 2, 3, 5, 6 (from the major pentatonic) are either major triad tones (1, 3, 5) or common consonant extensions (2, 6) of major triads.
 For the corresponding relative minor pentatonic, scale tones 1, ♭3, 4, 5, ♭7 work the same way, either as minor triad tones (1, ♭3, 5) or as common extensions (4, ♭7), as they all avoid being a half step from a chord tone.

 Other

+Blackfoot music most often uses anhemitonic tetratonic or pentatonic scales.

 U.S. military cadences, or jodies, which keep soldiers in step while marching or running, also typically use pentatonic scales.

 Hymns and other religious music sometimes use the pentatonic scale; for example, the melody of the hymn "Amazing Grace."

 The common pentatonic major and minor scales (C-D-E-G-A and C-E♭-F-G-B♭, respectively) are useful in modal composing, as both scales allow a melody to be modally ambiguous between their respective major (Ionian, Lydian, Mixolydian) and minor (Aeolian, Phrygian, Dorian) modes (Locrian excluded).
 With either modal or non-modal writing, however, the harmonization of a pentatonic melody does not necessarily have to be derived from only the pentatonic pitches.

 Most Tuareg songs are pentatonic, as is most other music from the Sahel and Sudan regions.